NogaevPN/mm_json_tes/README.md

 php run.php count_by_vendor_id 42

-Script should work with big json file, and mustbe at least one unit test
+Script should work with big json file, and must be at least one unit test.